5 Films Look At The Los Angeles Riots From (Almost) Every Angle

 Most curiously, King isn't fleshed out much as a character in many of these films.
 King, who died in 2012, appears in news footage and snippets of past interviews; Singleton's film provides more background through interviews with his brother and his fiancee (who, curiously, served as a juror in his civil suit against the officers who beat him).
 But the man whose assault by a crowd of cops after a high-speed car chase made him a historic example of police brutality almost seems a secondary player in the larger story.

-The themes at hand in these films include the larger sweep of history, combined with the gritty details of how the riots affected a wide swath of Los Angelenos.
+The themes at hand in these films include the larger sweep of history, combined with the gritty details of how the riots affected a wide swath of Angelenos.
 In most of these stories, King is the catalyst and a bystander; the footage of his beating that swept across the world to become the first viral video of police brutality was recorded and distributed by someone else.
 When the riots began to reach across parts of Los Angeles, King's plea for peace during a press conference — including the line "Can't we all just get along?" — became a symbol of plaintive powerlessness.

 Across the five films, King's assault triggers a response from locals that forces the rest of the city — and the country — to pay attention.
 Within that narrative, he emerges as another struggling brother caught up in the teeth of a supremely flawed, often racist, system of law enforcement.